-Agents are trumpet blowers, blowing the trumpet on your behalf ensuring the trumpet is heard by all the right people.
 Unless the producers or casting consultant has specifically requested you, your agent is usually responsible for getting you the interview or audition.
 The agent is like a buffer between you and your employer.
 He or she plays the bad guy on your behalf when negotiating over money, leaving you to work in a creative environment, free from ill feeling or financial pressure.

 Your agent is responsible for:

 - Following up with photographs, biographies and showreels